Intensive Learning Term (May Term)

 - Campus Courses - These courses are taught on campus, though some may include half-day or full-day trips off campus.

 - Field trip courses - These courses are taught mostly on campus but with overnight stays of no more than 5 nights off campus.

 - Travel Courses - These courses are taught mostly or entirely off-campus.
-Here is the form to apply to a travel course.
+The form to apply will be available in early June 2018.

 - IL Independent Study and IL Internship - A student may apply to complete the IL requirement by doing an IL Independent Study or IL Internship.
 These must be undertaken when the student is not enrolled in other classes.
 Like all other IL courses, the IL Independent Study and the IL Internship require close interaction with a faculty mentor who supervises the project.
 Because of the specific IL requirements, many wonderful internships will not qualify for IL credit.
 To learn more about requirements and deadlines for application, see

 Frequently Asked Questions about IL

 - Am I required to complete an IL course?
 Yes, degree-seeking students have the four options listed above.
 The IL requirement may not be satisfied with a course transferred from another college or a course taken abroad.

 - I am not seeking a degree from Roanoke College, can I register for an IL course?
 Unfortunately, no. These opportunities are limited to degree-seeking Roanoke College students.